gosub-com/Zurfur/README.md

 The range operators can be used as follows:

-    // Print the numbers from 5 to 49
-    for @i in 5..50
-        { Console.WriteLine(i) }   // `i` is an integer

-    // Print all the numbers in the list except the first and last for @i in 1..list.Count-1
+    // Print all the numbers in the list for @i in 0..list.Count
         { Console.WriteLine(list[i]) }

-    // Collect elements 5,6, and 7 into myArray
+    // Collect elements 5,6, and 7 into myList
     for @i in 5::3
         { myList.Add(myArray[i]) }